OCC-Coin/Dao-node/README.md

-#BTAU  Global ore pool xgo - Go CGO cross compiler
+ Global ore pool xgo - Go CGO cross compiler

 Although Go strives to be a cross platform language, cross compilation from one platform to another is not as simple as it could be, as you need the Go sources